 Three years ago, Eden undertook a project to control its indoor climates more efficiently by updating its Building Management System (BMS).
 However, the integration between horticultural and building control systems on a huge scale posed a considerable headache.

 Priva technology was used to integrate all aspects of the horticultural and building control systems, helping to dramatically reduce the site’s energy burden.

 Under the old BMS, Eden had no less than 49 separate control systems operating across site.
 Worse still, many of its controllers were no longer supported by their manufacturer.
-What Eden needed was a single system that could control every part of the site.
+What Eden needed was a single intelligent system that could control every part of the site.

 In 2010, building controls specialist CambridgeHOK began installation of a new, state-of-the-art BMS from Priva Building Intelligence.
 Priva, a company that has its roots in creating optimal greenhouse environments, now applies those control principles across the whole of the built environment.
 Its partner CambridgeHOK is the UK’s largest manufacturer of commercial and research greenhouses.